lammps/lammps/doc/src/Build_settings.rst

       selected, then CMake will try to detect, if threaded FFTW libraries are available and enable them by default.
-This setting is independent of whether OpenMP threads are enabled and a packages like KOKKOS or USER-OMP is used.
+This setting is independent of whether OpenMP threads are enabled and a packages like KOKKOS or OPENMP is used.
 If CMake cannot detect the FFT library, you can set these variables to assist:

       .. code-block:: bash